 You may need to have vaccinations or health checks before you enter the US.
 The National Travel Health Network and Center and the World Health Organization recommend that visitors be vaccinated against rabies and tetanus.

-See the full requirements from the Centers for Disease Control and Prevention.
+See the full requirements from the Centers for Disease Control and Prevention and check your university's website for the most up-to-date information.

 When travelling, make sure you're able to access any medication you might need and don't forget to pack extra in your carry-on bag, in case your checked baggage is delayed.
 If you're unsure about anything, chat to your doctor about your options, and consult your school's website for their immunisation and health insurance policies.